The Dishwasher: Vampire Smile

 The Dishwasher: Vampire Smile is a 2D side-scrolling beat 'em up video game.
-It was developed by Ska Studios and released for the Xbox 360 via XBLA on April 6, 2011, and for the Microsoft Windows, Linux and macOS on May 12, 2017 via Steam.
-It is the sequel to The Dishwasher: Dead Samurai, also by Ska Studios, released in 2009.
+It was developed by Ska Studios and released for the Xbox 360 via XBLA on April 6, 2011, and for the Microsoft Windows, Linux and macOS on May 12, 2017.
+It is the sequel to The Dishwasher: Dead Samurai, released in 2009.
 Players assume the roles of The Dishwasher and his stepsister Yuki, in two separate solo campaigns, as they battle through legions of enemies and try to unravel the secrets of their pasts.
 The main story revolves around The Dishwasher's quest for universal freedom and Yuki's quest for revenge against the three marks of power that robbed her of her life.
-The game was showcased at the PAX East 2010 convention.